-Straight Lifestyle: click onto the video Youtube site location with Tom Cruise – “Take My Breath Away” – by Berlin from the Top Gun movie
+Click onto the above Youtube video site location (on the left side) with Tom Cruise – “Take My Breath Away” – by Berlin from the Top Gun movie

-Bi Lifestyle: click onto the video Youtube site location of “Him” sung by Geo Louis
+Click onto the Youtube video site location (in the middle) of “Him” sung by Geo Louis

-Gay Lifestyle: click onto the video Youtube site location of “Stay” sung by Steve Grand
+Click onto the Youtube site location (on the right side) of “Stay” sung by Steve Grand